Linguistic Analysis Task

 - a Pragmatics Analysis Task, the analysis of how Linguistic Expressions are used (literally, figuratively, or otherwise) in Communicative Acts.

-- It can be performed by a Linguistic Analysis System (that applies a Linguistic Analysis algorithm).
+- It can be performed by a Linguistic Analysis System (that implements a Linguistic Analysis algorithm).

 - It can be: